dativebase/dativetop/README.rst

 First, create (if necessary) and activate a Python 3.6/5 virtual environment as explained above.

-Then install the DativeTop's requirements as well as those of the OLD submodule and the OLD itself in development mode::
+Then install DativeTop's requirements as well as those of the OLD submodule and the OLD itself in development mode::

     (venv) $ pip install -r requirements/base.txt -e src/old/